wiwaszko-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/components/rvc_vision/dynamic_vision/pose_detector.rst

 The last stage of the dynamic use cases Vision component of RVC is the Pose Detector.

-Its role is to acquire the :ref:`RVC Vision Messages<rvc_vision_messages>` RotateBBList message subscribing from the object detection component and the `PointCloud2 <https://docs.ros2.org/foxy/api/sensor_msgs/msg/PointCloud2.html>`_ message from |realsense| camera node
+Its role is to acquire the :ref:`RVC Vision Messages<rvc_vision_messages>` RotateBBList message subscribing from the object detection component and the `PointCloud2 <https://docs.ros2.org/foxy/api/sensor_msgs/msg/PointCloud2.html>`_ message from Intel® RealSense™ camera node

 With these information, using the pointcloud representation of the objects from storage, the Pose Detector will try to find instances of the idea object in the camera pointcloud scene.

-The corresponding mesh in pcd format is used according to the RotatedBB class id, so if the Object Detection found a cube, the pose detector will use the cube.pcd to try to find the cube in the |realsense| camera with the Point Cloud Library (PCL) scene.
+The corresponding mesh in pcd format is used according to the RotatedBB class id, so if the Object Detection found a cube, the pose detector will use the cube.pcd to try to find the cube in the Intel® RealSense™ camera with the Point Cloud Library (PCL) scene.

 The package providing the object pcd files is specified in the yaml file as ``rvc_use_case_binaries`` as described below